Retro Camera Maintenance: First Steps After Purchase — Retro Digital Camera

 Problem Possible Cause Solution

-Screen not turning on Dead battery or contact issue Replace battery, clean contacts
+Screen does not turn on Battery dead or contact problem Replace battery, clean contacts

-Photos are blurry Dirty lens or camera shake Clean lens, keep IS on
+Photos are blurry Dirty lens or flicker Clean lens, keep IS on

-SD card not reading Incompatible card or dirty slot Try a 2GB card, clean slot
+Not reading SD card Incompatible card or dirty slot Try 2GB card, clear slot

-Color shift CCD sensor malfunction Consider technical service or a new camera
+Color shift CCD sensor corruption Consider technical service or new camera

-All cameras purchased from Retrocameraland are tested, cleaned, and sold with a working guarantee.
-For post-purchase questions, you can reach out via Instagram.
+All cameras purchased from Retrocameraland are tested, cleaned and sold with a working guarantee.
+For your post-purchase questions, you can reach us via Instagram.

 0 comments